robdodson/robdodson.github.com/source/_posts/2012-08-16-javascript-design-patterns-observer.markdown

 Because of its popularity the Observer pattern often goes by a few different names.
 The primary objects are the **Subject** and the **Observers** though sometimes they are referred to as **Publisher**/**Subscribers** or **Event Dispatcher**/**Listeners**.
 Although you can definitely split hairs regarding the actual implementation of this pattern, in essence we're usually talking about the same thing.
 When the Subject's state changes it sends out notifications, unaware of who its Observers are.
 The Observers, in turn, perform some action in response to this update.

-I'm going to heavily quote (\*cough\* *plagiarize* \*cough\*) the wonderful JavaScript Patterns by Stoyan Stefanov to sum up all the parts of an Observer/Pub-Sub relationship:
+I'm going to heavily quote (\*cough\* *plagiarize* \*cough\*) the wonderful [JavaScript Patterns by Stoyan Stefanov](http://www.amazon.com/JavaScript-Patterns-Stoyan-Stefanov/dp/0596806752) to sum up all the parts of an Observer/Pub-Sub relationship:

 *"The publisher object needs to have a property `subscribers` that is an array storing all subscribers.
 The act of subscription is merely adding to this array.
 When an event occurs, the publisher loops through the list of subscribers and notifies them.
 The notification means calling a method of the subscriber object.
 Therefore, when subscribing, the subscriber provides one of its methods to the publisher’s subscribe() method.*

 *The publisher can also provide unsubscribe(), which means removing from the array of subscribers.
 The last important method of the publisher is publish(), which will call the subscribers’ methods."*

 Here is Stoyan's Pub/Sub implementation.
-Note that the `on` function accepts a `context` argument which allows you to set the handler's scope.
+Note that the `on` function accepts a `context` argument which allows you to set the handler's context and in turn, the value of `this`.
 We'll discuss this a bit more later.

 ``` js